simbe1/AI-Article-Generator/readme.txt

 = What's the daily limit? =

-By default, users can generate 5 articles per day.
-This can be adjusted in the code if needed.
+By default, users can generate unlimited post per day.

 = Is the content original? =